 The following questions and study are the result of New Testament research.
 Please ponder these questions before reading the body of this lesson.
-The correct answers are recorded at the end of this presentation.
+The correct answers are recorded at the end of this Bible study.

 1.The Parable of the Vineyard was understood by the chief priests and Pharisees to apply to whom? (a) others (b) themselves (c) Romans.